United Nations 'alarmed' by Hong Kong June 4 detentions | Law-Order

 Restrictions on speech and public protests in the administrative region of Hong Kong have stifled what were once mass candlelight vigils marking the anniversary of the Tiananmen crackdown, leaving cities like Taipei, London, New York and Berlin to keep the memory of June 4 alive.
 Hundreds of police conducted stop-and-search operations and deployed armoured vehicles near Victoria Park, the previous site of yearly vigils.

 The Canadian consulate said on its Facebook that it joined the people of Hong Kong and others around the world in "remembering the violent crackdown against unarmed and peaceful citizens" on June 4, 1989.
-It said Canada stood with all those "prevented from upholding their rights, including the right to assemble peacefully."
-Hong Kong public broadcaster RTHK said that all 23 people detained on Sunday for breaching peace and public order offences were not arrested and were later released.
-(Writing by Farah Master; editing by Stephen Coates)
+It said Canada stood with all those "prevented from upholding their rights, including the right to assemble peacefully".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)